Russian cruiser Bayan (1907): Service

-Bayan was built by the Admiralty Shipyard in Saint Petersburg.
-Construction began on 15 August 1905, although she was ceremonially laid down only on the day of her launching 15 August 1907.
+The Admiralty Shipyard in Saint Petersburg built Bayan.
+Construction began on 15 August 1905, although she was ceremonially laid down only on the day of her launching, 15 August 1907.
 Bayan was completed in early 1911 and commissioned on 14 July 1911.
 She spent her entire career with the Baltic Fleet.

-When World War I began, Bayan was assigned to the First Cruiser Brigade.
-Shortly after the start of the war, in December 1914 Bayan was modified to carry up to 110 mines.
+Bayan was assigned to the First Cruiser Brigade when World War I began.
+Shortly after the start of the war, in December 1914, Bayan was modified to carry up to 110 mines.
 She laid her first mines in early December when she was one of a group of ships that mined the northern and western entrances to the Gulf of Danzig.
-The following month, she provided cover as other cruisers laid minefields in the western Baltic Sea, near Bornholm and Rügen Islands on the night of 12 January 1915.
+The following month, she provided cover as other cruisers laid minefields west of the Baltic Sea, near Bornholm and Rügen Islands on the night of 12 January 1915.
 Together with her sister Admiral Makarov and two protected cruisers, she fought a brief and inconclusive action with the light cruiser SMS München during the night of 6/7 May while covering a minelaying sortie off Libau.

 On 2 July, the ship participated in the Battle of Åland Islands when intercepted and decoded wireless signals informed the Russians that a small German force was at sea to lay a minefield off Åland.
 Rear Admiral Mikhail Bakhirev was already at sea with Admiral Makarov, Bayan, Rurik, the protected cruisers Bogatyr and Oleg, and the destroyer Novik en route to bombard Memel.
-Rurik and Novik got separated from the others in fog, but the rest of the force encountered the light cruiser SMS Augsburg and a number of destroyers escorting the minelayer SMS Albatross.
+Rurik and Novik got separated from the others in the fog.
+Still, the rest of the force encountered the light cruiser SMS Augsburg and several destroyers escorting the minelayer SMS Albatross.
 The Russians concentrated on Albatross, which was forced to run aground in Swedish territorial waters, while the faster Augsburg escaped to the south.
 The Russian cruisers were low on ammunition when they encountered two more German cruisers and broke off the action after Bayan and the armoured cruiser SMS Roon exchanged hits.
 Bayan fired 40 eight-inch rounds and was hit with one 210 mm round amidships, which caused superficial damage and wounds to two crewmen.
-Roon lost her wireless aerial due to a near miss; the Russians reported more hits, but not confirmed.
+Roon lost her wireless aerial due to a near miss; the Russians reported more hits but not confirmed.